-Ways to improve your credit score to an All-Time High
+Ways to keep your credit score to an all-time high

-If your credit score is not something you are proud of, there are things you can do to improve it.
+If your credit score is in the 800s, there are things you can do to try to reach 900.
 Here are the best ways to increase your credit score:

-Your credit utilization ratio is a number that tells lenders how you handle easy-to-access credit from your credit cards and lines of credit (LOCs).
+Your credit utilization ratio is a number that tells lenders how you handle easy-to-access credit from your credit cards and lines of credit.
 It measures how much you owe those specific credit products against the credit limit.
-For example, if your card has an amount of $10,000 on it and you charge up a balance of $3,000, then your credit utilization ratio is 30%.
+For example, if your card has an amount of $10,000 on it and you charge up a balance of $3,000, then your credit utilization ratio is 35%.

 A high credit utilization ratio shows that you are dependent on credit, which makes you look riskier to creditors because it could signal financial mismanagement or hardship.
-On the other hand, a lower credit utilization under 30% indicates that you do not depend on credit and are not accumulating consumer debt.
+On the other hand, a ratio under 30% indicates that you do not depend on credit to live your life.

-To lower your credit utilization ratio and boost your score, pay off your credit card balances each month.
+To lower your credit utilization ratio and boost your score, pay off your debts and credit card balances each month.
 For example, if you have a home equity line of credit, pay anything you owe on it (not simply the interest).

 Every credit card and line of credit comes with a credit limit, which is the maximum amount you can spend.
-If you owe a balance that is more than 30% of the credit limit, it hurts your credit score.
-For example, if you have a credit card with a $1,000 limit, you don’t want to carry a balance higher than $300 because $300 is 30% of $1,000.
+If you owe a balance that is more than 35% of the credit limit, it hurts your credit score.
+For example, if you have a credit card with a $10,000 limit, you don’t want to carry a balance higher than $3,500 because it is 35% of $10,000.

-Every time you apply for credit and consent to a credit check, it is recorded on your credit report as an “Inquiry.”
-Inquiries can hurt your credit score, especially if there are several of them in a short period of time.
-To restrict the number of inquiries on your credit file, also called “hard checks” or “hard pulls,” only apply for credit cards and loans when you actually need them.
+Every time you apply for credit and consent to a credit check, it is recorded on your credit report as a “hard check.”
+These inquiries can hurt your credit score, especially if there are several of them in a short period of time.
+You have to limite these inquiries, but at the same time, be mindful to keep a variety of credit types.

 The information in your credit file impacts your credit score, and that information is submitted to the credit bureaus by human beings.
 Mistakes happen and they can hurt your credit.
 Check your credit often to make sure everything is accurate and up to date.